Fairmount Water Works: 18th century

+19th century

 The Fairmount Water Works was initially constructed between 1812 and 1815 on the east bank of the Schuylkill River.
-The Water Works initially consisted of a 3 e6USgal earthen reservoir atop Faire Mount (now site of the Philadelphia Museum of Art), and a pump house with two steam engines to pump water.
+The Water Works initially consisted of a 3 e6USgal earthen reservoir atop Faire Mount at the present site of the Philadelphia Museum of Art, and a pump house with two steam engines to pump water.
 Between 1819 and 1821, a 1600 ft dam was built across the Schuylkill to direct water to a Mill House with three water wheels that replaced the steam engines in 1822.
 Later, Jonval turbines were used to lift the water in a New Mill House and in the renovated Old Mill House.

 The facility, the industrial nature of which was disguised by a Classical Revival exterior, became a tourist attraction for its beauty and its location on the riverside.
 Visitors included Charles Dickens, who praised it for its pleasant design and public usefulness.
 Another English visitor, Fanny Trollope, in her 1832 book Domestic Manners of the Americans, mentioned the Water Works:

 There is one spot, however, about a mile from the town, which presents a lovely scene.
 The water-works of Philadelphia have not yet perhaps as wide extended fame as those of Marley, but they are not less deserving it.
 At a most beautiful point of the Schuylkill River the water has been forced up into a magnificent reservoir, ample and elevated enough to send it through the whole city.
 The vast yet simple machinery by which this is achieved is open to the public, who resort in such numbers to see it, that several evening stages run from Philadelphia to Fair Mount for their accommodation.

 The Fairmount Water Works eventually closed in 1909 when several newer and more technologically updated facilities were built.